 New roads and infrastructure, a rural health centre and a primary school were built.
 Housing for teachers and nurses were constructed.
 Micro-irrigation, agricultural and business training programmes allowed farmers to improve their yield and local families to set up sustainable businesses.

-While the resettlement scheme has now been returned to the Zimbabwean government, RZM Murowa continues to offer support to the Shashe community.
-Murowa earned two national awards for social responsibility achievements, including the major prize for promoting good corporate citizenship and social responsibility.
+While the resettlement scheme has now been returned to the Zimbabwean government, RZM Murowa support to the Shashe community ended in 2014.